esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 boundary conditions) to the other model, receives information from the other model in return, and goes to do the next state update.

-### Overlapping time domains and temporal scale separation
+### Same time domains and temporal scale separation

 A third interesting case is when two processes happen at the same time, but one process is much faster than the other, so that it runs to completion in (much)